nathan-contino/nathan-contino.github.io/README.md

 The site deploys automatically to GitHub Pages via GitHub Actions on every push to `main`.
 The workflow (`.github/workflows/deploy.yml`) runs the full build chain including Markdown generation and PDF creation, then deploys the output using `actions/deploy-pages`.

-The Pages source in repository settings must be set to **GitHub Actions** (not "Deploy from a branch") for this to work.
+The Pages source in repository settings must be set to **GitHub Actions** (not "Deploy from a branch").

 # images